GoogleCloudPlatform/ops-agent/integration_test/README.md

     no-op for some applications.
 If so, just leave the file empty.
 1.  `agent/ops-agent/linux/enable_<application>` to configure the Ops Agent to read the application's metrics exposed in the previous step.
+1.  (if necessary) `applications/<application>/exercise`.
+This is only needed sometimes, e.g. to get the application to log to a particular file.
+1.  (if you want to test logging) `applications/<application>/expected_logs.yaml`

 # Test Logs